News Flash

 • As per law, a company must hold its AGM within six months after the end of its financial year.

-• For newly incorporated companies, the first AGM must be held within nine months of the close of its first financial year.
+• For newly incorporated companies, the first AGM must be held within nine months of the close of their first financial year.

 • There must not be a gap of more than 15 months between two consecutive AGMs.